arunkpv/vsd-hdp/docs/Day2.md

   [3]: [https://asic-pd.blogspot.com/2011/08/basic-of-timing-analysis-in-physical_22.html](https://asic-pd.blogspot.com/2011/08/basic-of-timing-analysis-in-physical_22.html)
 <br />

-## Lab 5: Hierarchical vs. Flat Synthesis
+## 2.2 Lab: Hierarchical vs. Flat Synthesis
 In this experiment, we will take a look at how the Yosys tool performs the synthesis and generates the netlst for a multi-module design with and without preserving the design hierarchy.
-For this example, we will use the design file, multiple_modules.v, which contains some logic implementation using two sub-modules.
+For this example, we will use the design file, `multiple_modules.v`, which contains some logic implementation using two sub-modules.

-### 1. Hierarchical
+### 2.2.1 Hierarchical
   Perform the hierarchical synthesis from the Yosys shell using the following commands:
   ```shell
   read_liberty -lib ../lib/sky130_fd_sc_hd__tt_025C_1v80.lib